daniel-rajakumar/NVim_Java_Highlighting/README.md

 - This syntax highlighting is based on Visual-Studio-Code's onedark java syntax highlighting.
-- BTW this code colorcoded based on onedark theme.
-You may change the colors according on your will.
+- BTW this code is color-coded based on onedark theme.
+You may change the colors according to your will.